 To enter the library during Open Access hours, approach the keypad located near the door and, scan your library card, then enter your pin.

 Customers 18 years and up who hold a library card are automatically registered for open access and have self-service access to the library outside of normal operating hours.
 Teenagers who registered for a library card before coming of age are automatically enrolled on their 18th birthday.

-Open Access is currently available only at the Duluth, Lawrenceville, and Suwanee branches.
+Open Access is currently available only at the Duluth, Grayson, Lawrenceville, Norcross, and Suwanee branches.

 How does open access work?

 - PROVIDE ACCESS – Only valid patrons are granted self-service access with the use of their library card/number and pin.